 In order to have an effective impact on overall CO2 emissions, this life-cycle analysis should form the basis for future industrial and policy targets.
 The EU’s current approach to the growth of diesel fuel demand is a good example of the impact the Well-to-Wheel approach has.

 Since most EU refineries were initially configured to meet the demand for gasoline and fuel oil, they have struggled in meeting the recent, growing demand for diesel.
-The gasoline to diesel ratio, which was 2: 1 in 1990, has now been inversed to 1: 2– and might even reach 1: 3.5 by 2030.
+The gasoline to diesel ratio, which was 2:1 in 1990, has now been inversed to 2:6.

 The process of making diesel is very energy intensive, and its production process releases more CO2 than the process for making gasoline.
 To meet European market needs, refiners are already investing in heavy technology for extracting more diesel from heavier product streams.
 The resulting processes will inevitably increase energy consumption – and CO2 emissions.